Anaphylactic Allergies: Can I train my own detection dog?

 While it may seem scary, with the right precautions, it is definitely possible!

-Today we have Delta Tails' lovely assistant, Lauren Storm writing about her experience with training a gluten detection dog while also being anaphylactic to wheat and gluten!
+Today we have one of our past clients, Lauren, writing about her experience with training a gluten detection dog while also being anaphylactic to wheat and gluten!

 Take it away, Lauren!

 Hi!
-I'm Lauren Storm, and along with being a professional trainer, I have also worked with Delta Tails to train my own gluten detection dog.
+I'm Lauren, and I have worked with Delta Tails to train my own gluten detection dog.
 I have both celiac disease and anaphylaxis to wheat and gluten, so it looked a little bit different for me!

 I’ve personally had some very expensive detours to the emergency room - even once in a foreign country.